Lecture 05-2: Inspecting and Modifying Data

 START TRANSACTION;

--- 1. Populate parent tables first
+-- 1. Populate parent table first (artists)

-INSERT INTO departments (department_name)
+INSERT INTO artists (artist_name)

-SELECT DISTINCT department
+SELECT DISTINCT artist_standard

-FROM staging_employees;
+FROM music_catalog

 -- 3. Verify

-SELECT count(*) FROM departments;
+SELECT count(*) FROM artists;

-SELECT count(*) FROM employees;
+SELECT count(*) FROM albums;

 COMMIT;Parent tables first, child tables second.
 Foreign key constraints will reject inserts in the wrong order.